philippotto-hauber/nowcast-bip-ger/README.md

 ### Folder structure

-The real-time vintages and nowcasts are **not** stored in the repo but locally!
-To run the scripts without further modifications, this repo assumes the following structure of how files are stored locally: [copy and paste from here in to your root directory of choice](https://www.dropbox.com/sh/7g186cz8m336pcc/AAC7rUDsL1sePIOjI5eBwblIa?dl=0)!

 The folder `Echtzeitdatensatz` in this repo contains the raw data which is largely downloaed automatically as well as the real-time vintages that are needed to estimate the models and compute the nowcasts.
 The output is stored in the directory `Nowcasts`.

 ### Data